davidhoeck/laravel-docker-php-fpm/README.md

-These docker images are based on the docker images for Pimcore developed by [@dpfaffenbauer](https://github.com/dpfaffenbauer)
+These docker images are based on the docker images for Pimcore developed by [@dpfaffenbauer](https://github.com/dpfaffenbauer) All credits go to him for developing such awesome images.

 ## Supported tags and respective Dockerfile links